 We value difference, in our force with a difference

-In the MDP you have a unique opportunity to specialise in armed policing from the outset of your career with us.
+In the MDP you have a unique opportunity to specialise in armed policing from the beginning of your career.
 By joining us you’ll bring something unique to our police family too… you.

 Our people are the very foundation of our organisation.
 Your individual background, skills and experiences are exactly what we’re looking for, because we value difference in our force with a difference.